harithkhairol/laravel-generate-migration-with-model-from-excel/README.md

            It will be generate inside the same migration files with the previous column for the table homestay .

-        iv) There is multiple column next to the 3 main column that can customized your column for further needs.
+        iv) There are multiple column next to the 3 main column that can customized your column for further needs.

 3) Run command to generate migration files in the spreadsheets: php artisan make:migration-from-excel